GFI_logo_new_2

 Regenerative Medicine

-a cow and fish in a circle
+a chicken, cow, and fish in a circle

 Veterinary Medicine